EsFrost/electron-screenshot-crop/readme.md

 3. There appear 2 save buttons if the image is cropped
 4. After saving the image does not go away

-### Features will be added and issues will be fixed in future
+### Features will be added and issues will be fixed in the future

 ## License